agentevolution/impress-agents/readme.txt

 == Description ==

-Feel free to contribute to this project on [Github](https://github.com/agentevolution/impress-team).
+This plugin adds a custom post type for Employees with custom meta fields for employee contact info.
+It uses included templates to display the contact info for single and archive pages, or these can be overridden in the theme.

+Adds taxonomies for Offices and Job Types to show employees by location and job title.

+Coming soon: Import agent details from the IDX API!

 == Installation ==

-1. Upload the entire `impress-agents` folder to the `/wp-content/plugins/` directory
+1. Install from the WP Admin Dashboard – or download, then unzip, and upload the entire `impress-agents` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Begin creating adding agents to the directory.
+3. Begin adding employees to the directory.

 == Frequently Asked Questions ==